MikeMitterer/dart-changelog/README.md

-# githelp for CHANGELOG.md
+# changelog for Dart

-Helps with some "git" related things.
 Its main purpose is to write a <strong>CHANGELOG.md</strong> file.
 You can also set the version of your pubspec.yaml according to the latest git tag.
+Helps with some "git" related stuff.
+(Mainly initializing the local repo)

 ###Example output###
 * https://github.com/MikeMitterer/dart-git-help/blob/master/CHANGELOG.md